BladeRunnerJS/brjs-appcache/README.md

 > This is a requirement of BRJS v0.6, in the future the plugin deployment process may change.

 ### Enabling
 - To link it in to your application the plugin provides the `appcache.url` tag handler.
-This tag will replaced with the URL to the manifest file, so you should set the `manifest` attribute on the `html` tag to use the tag as its value.
+This tag will replaced with the URL to the manifest file, so you should set the `manifest` attribute on the `html` element to use the tag as its value.
-    - In other words your html tag should look something like `<html manifest="<@appcache.url @/>">`
+    - In other words your html element should look something like `<html manifest="<@appcache.url @/>">`
 - In dev, the manifest URL is blank by default so the appcache will not be used.
     - You can test the appcache in dev by manually specifying an appcache version in the config file.
 See the [Configuration](#configuration) section for details on how to do this.
 - In prod, the manifest URL is always generated and points to a valid manifest.